Abdogoda/Laravel-Interview-Tasks/RBAC/README.md

 ---

+## 🎥 YouTube Video Tutorial

+You can watch the full video explanation of this project on YouTube here:
+👉 Watch the [RBAC Task Video](https://youtu.be/D3jbaOZee7c?si=02UzDMmEigrlFy5) on YouTube

+---

 ## 🧩 Features
 - **User Authentication**: Login, registration, and password reset functionality.
 - **Role Management**: Create, update, and assign roles to users.